 For more information for undergraduates and postgraduates on how and when to apply, visit our How to Apply page.
 Our International Foundation Programmes (IFP) are accepting direct applications through our online application form.

-Currently, we're not experiencing delays in assessing undergraduate applications.
 We are working to our normal application assessment timeframes, which means you will typically hear from us within two to four weeks.
 PhD applications take longer because we involve your future PhD supervisor in the assessment process.
 You can follow progress on your application assessment on Me@Reading Applicant.

 For postgraduate applications, apart from our MSc Speech and Language Therapy, we don't have a final deadline to submit applications.
 However, we encourage you to submit your application as soon as possible so that we are able to make a decision on your application before the start of term.
 This is especially important for international students who require a visa to study in the UK.
 You can read more about applying for a UK student visa on the UK Visa and Immigration website.